Barnes & Noble unveils glow-in-the-dark Nook

-NEW YORK (Reuters) - Book retailer Barnes & Noble Inc debuted an e-reader on Thursday with a screen that can glow in the dark, a move aimed at improving its position against Amazon.com.
+NEW YORK, April 12 (Reuters) - U.S. book retailer Barnes & Noble Inc debuted an e-reader o n T hursday with a screen that can glow in the dark, a move aimed at improving its position against Amazon.com.

 The 6-inch (15-cm) touch-screen device, which will hit stores in early May for $139, lands in a market where Apple Inc and Amazon are battling with Barnes & Noble for customers who want to read books and magazines on small portable devices.
 Weighing just under 7 ounces (200 grams), it is Barnes & Noble’s lightest Nook yet and is aimed at people who want to read in the dark without a light.